Boris_2009_2

 Developed a portable device for long-term ECG recording and analysis in patients with chest pain - Supported by a Maryland Industrial Partnerships (MIPS) award.

 Department of Biomedical Engineering, Johns Hopkins University.
-A joint project with a company, DVP, Inc. (now InHand Electronics, Inc.)
+A joint project with a company, DVP, Inc. (later InHand Electronics, Inc.)

 Co-PI; Designer of the ECG amplifier and data acquisition, ECG analysis algorithms.